kriszyp/lmdb-js/README.md

 * `maxDbs` - The maximum number of databases to be able to open ([there is some extra overhead if this is set very high](http://www.lmdb.tech/doc/group__mdb.html#gaa2fc2f1f37cb1115e733b62cab2fcdbc)).
 * `maxReaders` - The maximum number of concurrent read transactions (readers) to be able to open ([more information](http://www.lmdb.tech/doc/group__mdb.html#gae687966c24b790630be2a41573fe40e2)).
 * `overlappingSync` - This enables committing transactions where LMDB waits for a transaction to be fully flushed to disk _after_ the transaction has been committed.
 This option is discussed in more detail below.
+* `separateFlushed` - Resolve asynchronous operations when commits are finished and visible and include a separate promise for when a commit is flushed to disk, as a `flushed` property on the commit promise.
 * `eventTurnBatching` - This is enabled by default and will ensure that all asynchronous write operations performed in the same event turn will be batched together into the same transaction.
 Disabling this allows lmdb-store to commit a transaction at any time, and asynchronous operations will only be guaranteed to be in the same transaction if explicitly batched together (with `transactionAsync`, `batch`, `ifVersion`).
 If this is disabled (set to `false`), you can control how many writes can occur before starting a transaction with `txnStartThreshold` (allow a transaction will still be started at the next event turn if the threshold is not met).
 Disabling event turn batching (and using lower `txnStartThreshold` values) can facilitate a faster response time to write operations. `txnStartThreshold` defaults to 5.
 * `encryptionKey` - This enables encryption, and the provided value is the key that is used for encryption.
 This may be a buffer or string, but must be 32 bytes/characters long.
 This uses the Chacha8 cipher for fast and secure on-disk encryption of data.
 * `commitDelay` - This is the amount of time to wait (in milliseconds) for batching write operations before committing the writes (in a transaction).
 This defaults to 0.
 A delay of 0 means more immediate commits with less latency (uses `setImmediate`), but a longer delay (which uses `setTimeout`) can be more efficient at collecting more writes into a single transaction and reducing I/O load.
 Note that NodeJS timers only have an effective resolution of about 10ms, so a `commitDelay` of 1ms will generally wait about 10ms.